When Is The Masters 2026? Start Date, Time, Full Schedule & Streaming Guide

 When Does The Masters 2026 Start?

-Mark your calendars: The Masters 2026 is expected to tee off on Thursday, April 9, 2026, and will run through Sunday, April 12, 2026.
-The tournament sticks to its traditional early-April slot, bringing four days of high-stakes golf to fans around the world.
+The Masters Tournament officially tees off on Thursday, April 9, 2026, kicking off four days of competition at Augusta National Golf Club.
+The tournament runs through Sunday, April 12, sticking to its traditional early-April slot and bringing another weekend of high-stakes golf to fans around the world.

-Leading up to the official rounds, players will hit the course for practice rounds beginning Monday, April 6, giving a sneak peek at who’s looking sharp heading into the competition.
+Leading up to the official rounds, players hit the course for practice rounds on Monday, April 6.

 The Masters 2026 Schedule